2009 November | Video Contest News 2009 November : Video Contest News

 My entry, Rest in Chips was uploaded on Friday, November 6th and the other video, The Casket, appeared online a few days later.
 I might be paranoid but I’m not crazy enough to think that the makers of the other entry saw Rest In Chips and then ran out the next day and rented a church so they could make their own version of my spot.
 So I was left with only one conclusion; this was just a giant coincidence…nothing more.

 But then it finally hit me; I am an idiot.
 After I wrote my script I created and animated storyboard so I could see if I could fit my entire idea into 30 seconds.
-On October 6th, I uploaded that storyboard animation on to youtube.
+On October 6th, I .
 Then I sent the link to a few people and asked for ideas and feedback.
 During that time, the video was set to “public” and could be seen by anyone.
 One of my friends even said to me “why did you put that on youtube?
 What if someone steals your idea!?”
 And I laughed and laughed at that notion.
 And then I stopped laughing because I realized I had made a very stupid mistake.
 I named the video “Doritos Storyboard.”
 Because the word “Doritos” was in the title, any CTSB contestant who went to youtube to study last year’s winning entries or actual Doritos commercials could have found and watched my storyboard.

 I’ve been burned by plagiarism before so I went back to youtube and deleted the storyboard.
 But by then it had already been up for like a week.
 A few days later, I changed some of the dialogue in my script and created a slightly tweaked version of the animated storyboard.
-On October 12th I uploaded that video to youtube except I named this one simply “dortest” so that it would be hidden from youtube’s search engine.
-It’s still online.
+On October 12th I uploaded that video to youtube except I named this one simply “dortest” so that it would be hidden from youtube’s search engine. .
 Here it is:

 I hate to think the worst of people like this but if you think I’m going overboard, try a little experiment.
-Open The Casket in one window and my storyboard video in the other.
+Open The Casket in one window and video in the other.
 Then hit “Play” on them as fast as you can so you can watch them simultaneously.
 The shots line up better than Dark Side of the Moon and The Wizard of Oz.
 I can maybe understand that two separate filmmakers could come up with the same ideas, but what are the odds they’d use the same site gags at the same moments??

 I really have no idea what to think about this.
 I know it’s just speculation on my part but I think I might have declare shenanigans on the makers of The Casket.
 At the very least, I think it’s plausible that somewhere out there, another filmmaker who was planning on entering the CTSB contest went on to youtube and searched for “Dortios” related videos.
 If they “Sorted by date,” my storyboard would have been right up in their face.
 The storyboard seems too crazy to ever shoot (seriously, what kind of a nut would get a real casket and have a real grave dug?) so maybe they assumed it would never really be filmed and so the concept was fair game.